-We now delve deeper into the effect of plume- and shear-dominated regions on the overall turbulent heat transfer in RBC by considering the case, where a finite-amplitude unidirectional shear flow is initially imposed along an arbitrarily chosen direction, which is w.l.o.g. the $x$ direction in the following.
+For this study, a finite-amplitude unidirectional shear flow is initially imposed along the $x$-direction.
 Over a sufficiently long duration, this initial flow will decay and the buoyancy-driven convective flow will dominate.
-We retain the $\Gamma = 4$ domain with periodic horizontal extents, and impose a sinusoidal flow along the positive $x$-axis with a profile of $u_x(z) = \tilde{A}_i \sin(\pi z)$.
+The initial velocity condition therefore has a profile of $u_x(z) = \tilde{A}_i \sin(\pi z)$.
 This flow is added to the standard initial condition, the infinitesimally perturbed linear temperature profile.
-The chosen Rayleigh number for this study is $Ra=10^9$; the Prandtl number is unchanged at $Pr=0.7$.

-To clearly quantify the effect of the additional initial flow mode, we consider 5 cases with different values of initial flow amplitude $\tilde{A}_i$, named C1, C2, C3, C4 and C5, with $\tilde{A}_i = 0$, 0.01, 0.1, 0.3 and 1.0 respectively.
+To clearly quantify a possible susceptibility of a long-term evolution to different macrostates of the RBC flow, an additional initial {\em finite-amplitude} flow mode is applied.
+We consider 5 cases with different values of initial flow amplitude $\tilde{A}_i$, named C1, C2, C3, C4 and C5, with $\tilde{A}_i = 0$, 0.01, 0.1, 0.3 and 1.0 respectively.
 Of these, C1 represents the standard RBC case.
-All 5 cases have a linear temperature profile $T(z) = 1 - z$ as the initial condition for the temperature.
+All five cases have a linear temperature profile $T(z) = 1 - z$ as the initial condition for the temperature.
 The initial velocity profiles of the cases listed above can be observed by the solid lines in panels (a) to (e), respectively, of figure~\ref{fig:profile_decay}.